getbem/getbem.github.io/readme.md

     .pipe(bem.tree());
 ```

-To construct tree of dependencies - you need to read `deps` file - we get you covered, and `bem.deps()` reads file that named `{bem}.deps.js` from bem-object (where `{bem}` is BEM identificator for current bem-object).
+To construct a tree of dependencies - you need to read the `deps` file - we get you covered, and `bem.deps()` reads the file named `{bem}.deps.js` from bem-object (where `{bem}` is BEM identifier for current bem-object).

-After tree is constructed — you can query dependencies of block: `tree.deps('block')` which return `Stream` of bem-objects.
-Usually it is used for building dependency tree for single page.
+After the tree is constructed — you can query dependencies of a block: `tree.deps('block')` which return a `Stream` of bem-objects.
+Usually it is used for building a dependency tree for a single page.

 ### CSS

-To build CSS you don't need magic — it just concatenation of `{bem}.css` files in right order:
+To build CSS you don't need magic — it is just a concatenation of `{bem}.css` files in the right order:

 ```js
 tree.deps('levels/pages/index')